samirsahoo007/technologies/build_and_release/gradle/README.md

 ❯ ./gradlew build					# Execute the build

+❯ ./gradlew tasks					# See the tasks

-❯ ./gradlew tasks					# Run the application
+❯ ./gradlew run						# Run the application